-Sarah Pfund '14, Erin Casey '15 and Emily Rosen '15 made the 2012 NESCAC Fall All-Academic Team.
-Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing at her institution.
-Glaser's program was honored by the American Volleyball Coaches Association with the AVCA Team Academic Award for the third time in 2011-12.
+Sarah Pfund '14, Erin Casey '15 and Emily Rosen '15 made the 2013 NESCAC Fall All-Academic Team.
+Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing.
+Glaser's program was honored by the American Volleyball Coaches Association with the AVCA Team Academic Award for the fourth time in 2013-14.
 A 3.30 cumulative team GPA on a 4.0 scale needs to be maintained at the close of the school year for a program to be eligible for the award.

 Glaser -- formerly Erin Reding -- was an assistant coach at Connecticut College in 2006 and 2007.
-The Camels tied for second in the 2006 NESCAC standings with a record of 7-3, and the team was 20-9 overall.
-Glaser helped guide the team to a tie for third place with another 7-3 conference record -- and an overall record of 20-8 -- in 2007.
+The Camels tied for second place in the 2006 NESCAC standings with a record of 7-3 and the team finished 20-9 overall.
+Glaser helped guide the team to a tie for third place with another 7-3 conference record -- as well as an overall record of 20-8 -- in 2007.
 Conn.
 College was a NESCAC championship semifinalist both years.
 She helped mold two all-conference selections during those two years.

 Glaser played volleyball at Wesleyan University for four years.
-She was a co-captain and team MVP as a senior in 2005, and was selected the team's rookie of the year in 2002.
+She was co-captain and team MVP as a senior in 2005, and was selected the team's rookie of the year in 2002.
 Glaser led the Cardinals in blocks as a sophomore, junior and senior, and finished second on the program's all-time list with 415.
-Glaser ended up fifth in career aces (221) and seventh in kills (1,137).
-She graduated cum laude from Wesleyan and went on to earn her master's in coaching from Stony Brook University.
-Glaser is also a graduate of the NCAA Women Coaches Academy.
+Glaser also ended up fifth in career aces (221) and seventh in kills (1,137).
+She graduated cum laude and went on to earn her master's degree in coaching from Stony Brook University.
+She is also a graduate of the NCAA Women Coaches Academy.

 Glaser attended Darien High School in Connecticut where she was co-captain of the varsity in 2002.
 She helped lead the squad to the Class M state title and a county championship.

-Lindberg played collegiate volleyball at Smith College in Northampton, Mass., from 1999 to 2002.
+Lindberg played collegiate volleyball at Smith College from 1999 to 2002.
 She was a four-year starter as a libero/defensive specialist and a two-time captain.
-She finished her senior year with 530 digs in 113 sets for 4.69 digs per set, and was selected to the 2002 New England Women's Volleyball Association Senior Classic Team.
+She finished her senior year with 530 digs in 113 sets for 4.69 digs per set and was selected to the 2002 New England Women's Volleyball Association Senior Classic Team.
 Lindberg helped lead the team to a 16-14 record and the semifinals of the conference tournament in her rookie season.
-She amassed 1,583 digs for her career at Smith.
+She amassed 1,583 digs for her Smith career.

-Lindberg was an Eastern College Athletic Conference scholar-athlete from 2000 to 2003, and was on Dean's List in 2002-03.
-She graduated in 2003 with a degree in government.
+Lindberg was an Eastern College Athletic Conference scholar-athlete from 2000 to 2003 and was on the Dean's List in 2002-03.
+She graduated with a bachelor's degree in government.